PostHog/posthog.com/contents/docs/user-guides/sessions.md

 ### Filtering by session duration

 Sometimes, it can be helpful to filter out sessions that are either too short or too long.
-For example, this allows you to dig into users who only use your product for a few seconds, or filter those users out, so you can better understand those who stick around longer.
+For example, this enables you to dig into users who only use your product for a few seconds, or filter those users out, so you can better understand those who stick around longer.

 To accomplish this, you can use the 'Session duration' property in the property filters.